For whatever reason that you wear compression sleeves, you probably already know the benefits that they can offer.

 1. Is it tight enough that it delivers a decent amount of compression on the affected area?

 2. Is it so tight that it leaves heavy, uncomfortable indentations on the edges of the sleeve?

 3. Does the fit allow you to move your limbs comfortably?

-If it’s a good fit, you should feel enough compression that it brings relief to the affected area, but the edges of the sleeve should not dig uncomfortably in your skin.
-You should also still be able to move your hands, feet, arms or legs comfortably.
+If it’s a good fit, you should feel enough compression that it brings relief to the affected area, but the edges of the sleeve should not dig uncomfortably in your skin, and you should still be able to move your knee easily.

-Second, compression sleeves are best used for extended periods of time, on the premise that they are the right size and fit.
-Graduated compression works best when you are in motion by delivering the right kind of pressure so that you are able to move around easily throughout the day.
+Second, compression sleeves are best used for extended periods of time on the premise that they are the right size and fit.
+Graduated compression works best when you are moving around, and it helps deliver the right kind of pressure so that you are able to move around easily throughout the day.

-There aren’t strict rules on whether you can or cannot sleep in compression sleeves or socks or even just keep them on for bed.
-Our advice however is, should you want to wear or keep your compression sleeve or socks on when you go to bed, be sure to consult with your physician.
+And third, if you want to use it while you sleep, be sure to consult with your physician whether or not you can, or need to, wear a compression sleeve to bed.
 Not all people require compression therapy while they sleep.
-When you’re lying down and your circulatory system doesn’t have to fight gravity, the additional pressure applied to certain body parts may just work to prevent proper circulation while you’re immobile.
+When you’re lying down, and your circulatory system doesn’t have to fight gravity, the additional pressure applied to certain body parts may just work to prevent proper circulation while you’re immobile.

 One last thing…